ibm-cloud-docs/ContinuousDelivery/pipeline_about.md

 After a job runs, the container that was created for it is discarded.
 The results of a job run can persist, but the environment in which it ran does not.

-**Note:** Jobs can run for up to 60 minutes.
+Jobs can run for up to 60 minutes.
 When jobs exceed that limit, they fail.
 If a job is exceeding the limit, break it into multiple jobs.
 For example, if a job performs three tasks, you might break it into three jobs: one for each task.
+{: tip}

 To learn how to add a job to a stage, see [Adding a job to a stage](/docs/services/ContinuousDelivery/pipeline_build_deploy.html#deliverypipeline_add_job){: new_window}.